Dibbeding/FSES/README.md

 ## Repository layout

 - `run_fses.py`
-  Command-line interface to run FSES, the random frontier baseline, JURW, or NB-HO-RW on a hypergraph and save the sampled hyperedges.
+  Command-line interface (CLI) to run FSES, the random frontier baseline, JURW, or NB-HO-RW on a hypergraph and save the sampled hyperedges.

 - `plot_retention.py`
   CLI to compute and plot community retention from previously saved samples.